Government promises to consider hiking road charges and tolls before end of term

 In a statement to the Herald, Brown pushed back on this, saying the projects in the GPS “will be phased as I have already announced”.

-Both the last Government and the coalition agreed to look at fixing this, with the latter now saying a shift away from fuel taxes towards universal RUC could come as early as 2027.
+Both the last Government and the coalition agreed to look at fixing this, with the latter now saying a shift away from fuel taxes towards universal RUCs could come as early as 2027.

 This is meant to help address NZTA’s funding issues.
 However, in the event NZTA still needs help, Willis and Brown committed in the letter to consider “whether further Crown support may be appropriate”.